seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 * **Human experiments:** controlled lab tasks with HRV and subjective EGS ladders as feedback; interventions include coherence-enhancing microprotocols and belief-update manipulations (see Appendix A: H1–H4).
 * **Hybrid setups:** human-in-the-loop training where EGS signals are incorporated as shaping rewards for agent training (evaluate transfer and subjective agency).

-**Illustrative toy ablation (sanity check).** We implemented a minimal environment with episodic distributional shifts and compared a hierarchical agent using a coherence-weighted selector (b*C + a*U − g*Cost) against a flat baseline.
-Sweeping b and a while logging selection traces yields aggregated heatmaps (reward, alignment rate, position-match proxy) indicating that higher coherence weighting increases alignment with hidden context and improves simple proxy metrics in this toy setting.
+**Illustrative toy ablation (sanity check).** We implemented a minimal environment with episodic distributional shifts and compared a hierarchical agent using a coherence-weighted selector ($bC + aU - g\,\mathrm{Cost}$) against a flat baseline.
+Sweeping $b$ and $a$ while logging selection traces yields aggregated heatmaps (reward, alignment rate, position-match proxy) indicating that higher coherence weighting increases alignment with hidden context and improves simple proxy metrics in this toy setting.
 These traces serve as an instrumentation check only; full benchmarks belong in domain-appropriate tasks.

 Section 5 formalizes the Resonance Engine and the coherence metrics used by the Super-Self to perform frame selection.
 The subsequent Methods Appendices provide concrete experimental templates and simulation specifications for the tests proposed here.